-Children under 16 shouldn't operate any size of ATV.
-ATVs aren't toys—they are powerful, heavy machines.
-ATVs can go up to 105 km/h and can weigh up to 272 kg (600 lbs.).
+Children younger than 16 years old shouldn't ride any size of ATV.
+ATVs aren't toys—they’re powerful, heavy machines.
+ATVs can go up to 105 kilometers an hour.
+They can weigh up to 272 kilograms (600 pounds).

-It’s always important for parents to supervise their children.
-However, ATVs can be so dangerous that even supervising children under 16 isn’t enough.
-They don’t have the strength, skill, or ability to judge fast enough if something's dangerous.
+It’s always important for parents to watch over their children.
+But ATVs can be so dangerous that watching over your child isn’t enough.
+Children don’t have the strength or skill to ride an ATV, and it takes them longer to notice when something is dangerous.

-There's no proof that using a smaller ATV is safer.
-Children younger than 16 still have a higher chance of getting hurt—even dying—when using an ATV.
-They are 2 to 5 times more likely than adults to be injured, even when riding “youth-sized” ATVs.
+There's no proof that using a smaller ATV is safer for children.
+Children younger than 16 still have a higher chance of getting hurt—even dying—using an ATV.
+They’re 2 to 5 times more likely than adults to be injured, even when riding “youth-sized” ATVs.

 The Canadian Paediatric Society recommends that children under 16 should never ride ATVs, even as a passenger.
-The biggest problem with passengers is that they're usually on ATVs that aren't designed and built to carry them.
-When a passenger rides on an ATV that's made for 1 person, it becomes more unstable and unpredictable.
-If an ATV is designed for passengers, those passengers should be 16 or older.
+The biggest problem with passengers is that they're usually on ATVs that aren't made to carry them.
+When a passenger rides on an ATV that's made for 1 person, it becomes more unstable and harder to control.
+If an ATV is made for passengers, those passengers should be age 16 or older.

 Author: Provincial Injury Prevention Program, Alberta Health Services